 McCoy: I doubt any God who inflicts pain for his own pleasure.

-Scotty: There's no miracle about it.
+Scotty: There's nothing amazing about it.
 I know this ship like the back of my hand.

 [walks into low-hanging beam, knocks himself out cold]